 Types of Lens Coatings

 The side-to-side measurement of the circular viewing field or subject area.
-It is defined by the width in feet or meters of the area visible at 1000 yards or meters.
-A wide-angle binocular features a wide field-of-view and is better for following action.
-Generally, the higher the magnification, the narrower the field-of-view.
+It is defined by the width in feet or meters of the area visible at 100 yards or meters.
+A wide field of view makes it easier to spot game and track moving targets.
+Generally, the higher the magnification, the narrower the field of view.

-Resolution, or definition, is the ability of a binocular to distinguish fine detail and retain clarity.
+Resolution, or definition, is the ability of a scope to distinguish fine detail and retain clarity.

 Rugged Body Construction

 Bushnell riflescopes use a high-durability aluminum alloy.
 They are also anodize-finished and are sealed to protect the inside from the elements.
 Each riflescope is rustproof, virtually scratchproof and a beautiful complement to the most expensive firearm.